nicksheffield/Todo-Lite/README.md

 eg. *localhost/tdlite/mylist*

-Deleting the .sqlite files in the db folder resets that database.
+Delete the .sqlite files in the db folder to reset the corresponding databases